Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 “The worst customer service I had ever seen!
 The technician was either not educated enough that he couldn’t answer your questions, or he was too lazy to find out what exactly the problem was!!
 The worst part was he kept you hanging there forever and came back after a long wait!!” (source)

-Another source I found was the one I am not confident about its reliability.
+Another source I found was one I am not confident about its reliability.

 Besides, I could only find negative reviews since the website is only dedicated to complaints.
 So by definition, it wouldn’t be balanced.

-It also doesn’t offer the chance for the company to reply and clarify or explain their perspective as is possible on other platforms like “Better Business Bureau.”
+It also doesn’t allow the company to reply and clarify or explain their perspective as is possible on other platforms like “Better Business Bureau.”

 Nevertheless, I will not withhold this website from you.
-So if you want to take a look at the complaints (with a grain of salt) you can do it here.
+So if you want to look at the complaints (with a grain of salt), you can do it here.

 Vulcan 7 Competitors and Alternatives

-Above, you could also find some of the competitors and alternative tools for Vulcan 7.
+Above, you can also find some competitors and alternative tools for Vulcan 7.

-This section will provide you with a complete overview of all the competitors and their pricing.
+This section will provide a complete overview of all the competitors and their pricing.

 You can find them in the table below.